Search

 November 17, 2023

-Second Grade’s New Mural Is a Feast For the Eyes
+Second Grade’s New Mural Is a Feast for the Eyes

 For our summer reading book this year, second graders read Tomatoes for Neela, written by Padmi Lakshmi and illustrated by Juana Martinez-Neal.
 It is a story about a young girl named Neela who loves to cook tomato sauce with her mother, Amma.
 Every year, Neela and her mom go to the market to get fresh tomatoes, make the sauce, and put the sauce in cans to save it for later in the year.
 Making this special family recipe with her mom helps Neela to feel closer to her grandmother who lives far away.

-In art with Ms. Solomon this fall, we worked together to create a mural based on this book.
+In art with Ms. Solomon this fall, we created a mural based on this book.
 We decided to represent the special foods that are important to us and our families, whether because of our culture, history, or taste buds!
 We looked at images of foods from around the world.
 Then, we sketched the food we had chosen with pencil and outlined it with black pen.
 Next, we used watercolors to paint our foods to make them more realistic.
 We hope you enjoy our delicious second grade “buffet” now on display outside Ms. Fell’s classroom!

 – The Second Grade Team

-Eighth Graders Weigh In On Physical Science
+Eighth Graders Weigh in on Physical Science

 – Sandra Trentowsky, eighth grade science teacher